gkiarashv/xv6/README.md

 # xv6 OS updates

 A repository that contributes to the existing [xv6](https://pdos.csail.mit.edu/6.828/2012/xv6.html) operating system.
-Particularly, we have contributed to the RISC-V based implementation of this ([xv6-riscv](https://github.com/mit-pdos/xv6-riscv)).
+Particularly, we have contributed to the RISC-V based implementation of this ([xv6-riscv](https://github.com/mit-pdos/xv6-riscv)) ran on Ubuntu 22.04 ARM64.

 # Table of contents